otrv4/otrv4/otrv4.md

 2. Set the `ratchet_id` to `i`.
 3. Set the ECDH pubkey in the Data message to `our_ecdh.public`.
-3. Set the DH pubkey in the Data message to `our_dh.public`.
-4. Increment `j`, and use `Cs_j` to derive the Enc and MAC key.
+3. Increment `j`, and use `Cs_j` to derive the Enc and MAC key.

     ```
     MKenc = SHA3-256(0x00 || Cs_j)
     MKmac = SHA3-256(0x01 || Cs_j)
     ```

-5. Use the Enc key to encrypt the message with XSalsa20, and the MAC key to calculate its mactag with SHA3-256.
+4. Use the Enc key to encrypt the message with XSalsa20, and the MAC key to calculate its mactag with SHA3-256.

     ```
     nonce = generateNonce()